Why selling a business in California is different

 Confidentiality Agreements

-This is an agreement you have any potential buyer sign before you share with them any detailed information about your business.
-There are all kinds of reasons you might want your business sale to remain confidential, but in addition, you will want to ensure that none of the vital financial information related to your business remains private.
+This is an agreement that you require any potential Buyer to sign before sharing detailed information about your business with them.
+There are various reasons why you might want your business sale to remain confidential.
+Still, in addition, you will want to ensure that none of the vital financial information related to your business stays private.

 Make no mistake: this information might be very valuable to your competition and other parties.
 This type of agreement is essential in the sales process.